Prepare Ahead of Time

 - Stay away from downed power lines and electrical wires.
 Electric current passes easily through water and can be deadly.

 - It is dangerous to walk through flooded areas.
 As little as six inches of moving water can knock over an adult!
-Only twelve inches can carry away a small vehicle.
+Most flood fatalities occur in vehicles - only twelve inches can carry away a small vehicle.

 - Floodwaters may be contaminated with raw sewage, chemical waste and other disease-spreading substances.
 If you've come in contact with floodwaters, wash your hands with soap and disinfected water.